WakeskaterX/schema-check/README.md

 ```

 ###Usage
-Pass in an object, schema and is_strict (can the object have additional fields?)
+Pass in an object, schema and options (additional settings for the SchemaCheck)

 ```javascript
 var SchemaCheck = require('schema-check');